rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/halloween-is-coming-up.md

 ### Friday the 13th -- A New Beginning (1985)

 This movie has lots of promise, but is undercut by a very forced and misguided attempt at humor.
-The general idea is good and terrifying and is pretty similar to what Halloween 4 tried to set up with it's ending.
+The general idea is good and terrifying and is pretty similar to what _Halloween 4_ tried to set up with it's ending.

-As with Halloween, the twist ending is completely undercut and retconned in the next movie.
+As with _Halloween_, the twist ending is completely undercut and retconned in the next movie.

 ### Friday the 13th Part VI: Jason Lives (1986)